Loading...

 Much of our work deals with ambiguity and relational complexity.
 Traditional research and consultancy methods often struggle to engage with these dimensions.

-Tavistock Institute arts and creative practices are curated and directed by artist-in-residence Juliet Scott.
-Activities include residencies, exhibitions, and collaborative inquiry.
 Bringing artists into dialogue with social scientists, practitioners, and organisations, the work has generated a community of artists-in-organisations and acts as an expansive container for a wide range of arts and creativity practices and programmes.

 Sentient Excavations: This show explored artistic responses to the archive.
 It was a collaboration with Simone Kennedy, curated by Maria Markiewicz.

-Deepening Creative Practice with Organisations
+Deepening Creative Practice with organisations

-This is a professional development programme, with Juliet Scott, Annja Neumann and a community of artists and creative practitioners.
-On the programme, we combine artistic methods with Tavistock’s traditions of systems thinking, group dynamics, and psychodynamic insight.
+This inventive and exhilarating professional development programme is open for applications, with Juliet Scott, Annja Neumann and a community of artists and creative practitioners.

-2022 Womanifesto : an immersive performance full of tension, potential disintegration and creativity.
+2022 Womanifesto: an immersive performance full of tension, potential disintegration and creativity.
 Hybridity and identity featured, amidst some expression of the dynamics and process of co-creation.

-2024 Kurat : a film written and realised by the cohort that stumbled around the slippery pivot between death and new life, exploring the comical and surreal aspects of being in a group.
+2024 Kurat: a film written and realised by the cohort that stumbled around the slippery pivot between death and new life, exploring the comical and surreal aspects of being in a group.

 We use creative methods in applied research and community-based projects.

-• PARCS Grows Everybody: An intergenerational oral history and storytelling project with a Portsmouth-based rape crisis service.
+PARCS Grows Everybody: An intergenerational oral history and storytelling project with a Portsmouth-based rape crisis service.

-• Living Exhibitions: Evolving installations in our office space that reflect ongoing inquiry and dialogue.
+Living exhibitions: Evolving installations in our office space that reflect ongoing inquiry and dialogue.

-4. Archive and Performance-Based Projects
+Archive and performance

 Our archive is not just a repository—it’s a living document .
 We use it to inspire new work and connect past and present through performance, movement, and embodied inquiry.

-• Re-Imagining Human Relations in Our Time (2017): A festival marking our 70th anniversary, where archival material was brought to life through dance, dramatic readings, and participatory performance.
+Re-Imagining Human Relations in Our Time (2017): A festival marking our 70th anniversary, where archival material was brought to life through dance, dramatic readings, and participatory performance.

-• The Liver in Bed Two; a participatory performance staged by E15 Acting School at Wellcome Collection which brought to life seminal work by Isabel Menzies Lyth about how she discovered ‘social defences’ in students training to be nurses in hospitals in the 1950s.
+The Liver in Bed Two: a participatory performance staged by E15 Acting School at Wellcome Collection which brought to life seminal work by Isabel Menzies Lyth about how she discovered ‘social defences’ in students training to be nurses in hospitals in the 1950s.

-• Faust Shop: Discover your artificial double, mixed-reality performance exploring the Faustian pacts we make with digital technology, BGSU Visit, July 2025.
+Faust Shop: Discover your artificial double, mixed-reality performance exploring the Faustian pacts we make with digital technology.
+BGSU Visit, July 2025.

-More recently the Institute has taken on the Organizational Aesthetics Journal whose aim is to provide a place and space to publish where aesthetics concerns are central and aim to upend the dominance of dominant and instrumental modalities.
-This partnership emerged out the Art of Management and Organisation Biennial Conference where Juliet Scott and Antonio Sama have convened streams.
+Journal: The Organizational Aesthetics Journal aims to provide a place and space to publish where aesthetics concerns are central and upend the dominance of dominant and instrumental modalities.

 Creative practice helps us: